q: who are you?

 a: i think it looks nice.

-i am not naturally talented at math, but have always been fascinated by logic and language. that fascination drove me to choose computer science as my first major, and drives my current interests in the field.
+i am not naturally talented at math, but have always been fascinated by logic and language. that fascination drove me to choose computer science as my first major, and drives my current interests: compilers, systems programming, and cybersecurity.

 i spend a lot of time tinkering in the open source community, both on my own projects and on larger ones. in particular, i am a member of the homebrew development team, the lead maintainer of kbsecret, and a sporadic contributor to a few other projects.